timibacco/bookie/README.md

 ```bash
 cd Bookie
 ```

 ```bash
 mvn clean install
 ```

 ### Running the Application

 #### Run the application with the following command:

 ```bash
 mvn spring-boot:run
 ```

 #### To create an admin user, run the application with the --create-admin argument:

 ```bash
 mvn spring-boot:run -Dspring-boot.run.arguments="--create-admin"
 ```

+# API Documentation
+#### The API documentation is available at http://localhost:8080/swagger-ui.html when the application is running.

+# Endpoints
+#### The application has several endpoints, some of which require the ADMIN role:
+#### /api/admin/**: These endpoints are only accessible to users with the ADMIN role.